 There are two report options and three filters to consider when using the Boxscore report.
 We'll outline those below.

-Date range: This controls the date range of the report.
+Date range: Default will be 7 days.
+This controls the date range of the report.
 By default (changeable based on the option below) this will show any prospect that had any boxscore activity occur in the time frame of the report.

 Property: The property that you would like to view prospects for.
 This is a single select, you can only choose one property at a time to view.

-Filter based on prospect creation date: Defaults to off.
+• Prospects by Create Date: This filters based on prospect creation date.
+Defaults to on.
 When off this will show any prospect that had any boxscore activity take place in the date range of report.
 When on, this will include details around only the prospects that were created in the date range of the report.
 This is useful if you'd like to see the outcomes of prospects that were created in a particular time range.